canton7/StateMechanic/README.md

 StateMechanic is not thread safe by default.

 It does however provide a mechanism for providing thread safety.
-You can assign an `IStateMachineSynchronizer` to `StateMachine.Synchronizer`.
+You can assign an `IStateMachineSynchronizer` to the `StateMachine.Synchronizer` property.
 Methods on the synchronizer will be invoked when events are fired, and the synchronizer ensures that these are given to the rest of the StateMachine in a thread-safe way (i.e. one at a time).
 See the remarks on that interface for more information.

 A simple locking implementation, `LockingStateMachineSynchronizer`, exists.
 This will cause calls to `Event.Fire()`, `Event.TryFire()`, `StateMachine.Reset()`, and `StateMachine.ForceTransition()` to block until any preceding transitions have finished.

+It is never safe to set up a state machine from multiple threads.

 Note that it is not recommended to perform long-running or blocking operations in any handlers: this leaves the state machine in a mid-way point between two states, which is inconsistent.
 Instead, use a state to represent the fact that the long-running operation is ongoing, but don't block any handlers to perform this operation (e.g. 'Connecting'), and transition away from it when the operation completes.